Germany's Schaeuble congratulates Portugal on bailout exit

-BERLIN German Finance Minister Wolfgang Schaeuble congratulated Portugal for exiting its bailout program in a letter made available to Reuters on Saturday, acknowledging reforms had not been easy but would eventually pay off.
+BERLIN German Finance Minister Wolfgang Schaeuble congratulated Portugal for exiting its bailout programme in a letter made available to Reuters on Saturday, acknowledging reforms had not been easy but would eventually pay off.

-The 78-billion-euro ($107 billion) international bailout imposed years of austerity on Portugal's citizens and around 15 percent of the workforce are unemployed as the country takes back control of its finances from the European Commission, European Central Bank and International Monetary Fund.
+The 78-billion-euro (63 billion pounds) international bailout imposed years of austerity on Portugal's citizens and around 15 percent of the workforce are unemployed as the country takes back control of its finances from the European Commission, European Central Bank and International Monetary Fund.

 Portugal is the second euro zone state after Ireland to exit a full bailout, having stuck to the European Union's recipe of belt-tightening to beat the euro zone crisis.